 The Santa Maria del Fiore, in Florence better known simply as the “Duomo”, which means Cathedral.
-Although renowned for being one of the lasting symbols of the Italian Renaissance (1400 - 1600), the Duomo actually started out as Gothic structure.
+Although renowned for being one of the lasting symbols of the Italian Renaissance (1400 - 1600), the Duomo actually started out as a Gothic structure.
 Florence was the centre of the Renaissance (Rebirth) and led the way in Renaissance architecture until 1490 when it became a Republic and the city fell upon hard times.

-The Duomo consists of three buildings, the baptistery, the cathedral and the bell tower.
-The first of the three to be built was the baptistery which was constructed on the site of a Roman temple.
+The Duomo consists of three buildings, the Baptistery, the Cathedral and the Bell Tower.
+The first of the three to be built was the Baptistery which was constructed on the site of a Roman Temple.
 It is known to be one of the oldest buildings in Florence and is thought to date from the 11th century though the exact date is not known.

-Finished around 1367, the Cathedral was covered by coloured marble like the Baptistery, with the exception of the facade that remained unfinished until 1887 when the 20 year project by Emilio de Fabris completed it in the style of the Gothic Revival.
+Finished around 1367, the Cathedral was covered by coloured marble like the Baptistery, with the exception of the facade that remained unfinished until 1887 when the 20-year project by Emilio de Fabris completed it in the style of the Gothic Revival.

 The exterior is covered with pink, white, and green marble and contains numerous beautiful statues and decorations.

 This Bell Tower was started in 1334 by Giotto di Bondone.
 He was succeeded in 1343 by Andrea Pisano - who produced the South Doors of the Baptistery.

 Pisano continued the construction of the Bell Tower, following Giotto’s design of a high slender structure with a square base and sides of just over 14 metres (47 ft).

 Pisano was followed by Francesco Talenti who built the top three levels, completing the Bell Tower in 1359: Although he did change the original design of Giotto by not building a spire, thus reduced its’ planned height from 122 metres to 84.4 metres (400 ft to 277 ft).